ssuzuki323/bar-chart/README.md

 ![fig-12.PNG](fig-12.PNG)

-# Apply these steps to a new data set
+# Apply these steps to a new data set:

 Included in this repository is a second data set, `pollution.csv`, that comes from the [Global Health Observatory data repository](http://apps.who.int/gho/data/view.main.SDGAIRBOD392v?lang=en).
 This data represents the ambient and household air pollution attributable death rate by country in 2016 (per 100,000 population, age-standardized).

 For full credit on this assignment, you will need to apply the steps in this tutorial to the pollution data set.
 This tutorial will get you most of the way there, but there is some additional work required.
 The pollution data set is not so simple, and requires some transformation - you cannot just swap the file loaded into the `d3.csv()` function (though that is a definite first step).
 For full credit on this assignment, you will need to do the following: